 Another study done by Dr. Satish Gurunathrao Patil from the BLDE University’s Sri.
-B.M.Patil Medical College in India, compared the effects of yoga and walking on the cardiovascular health and cardiac function in elderly (source).
+B.M.Patil Medical College in India compared the effects of yoga and walking on the cardiovascular health and cardiac function in the elderly (source).

 A group of 60 participants were divided into two sub-groups, walking and yoga.

 - 6 sessions per week

 The results showed that yoga had a greater impact on cardiac functions, resting heart rate and blood pressure, and decreased arterial stiffness, compared to walking.